teejay-tems/Hotel_Booking/README.md

 - email: Email (Not Real)
 - phone number: Phone number (not real)
 - credit card: Credit Card Number (not Real)

+## Recommendation
+- January sees a peak in cancellations, so hotels should launch marketing campaigns with special offers to boost revenue during this time.
+- Higher prices are linked to increased cancellation rates.
+To reduce cancellations, hotels could adjust their pricing strategies by offering lower rates for certain locations and providing customer discounts.
+- Resort hotels face more cancellations than city hotels.
+To address this, they could offer competitive room discounts on weekends and holidays to attract more bookings.
+- Improving the quality of hotels and services, especially in Portugal, could help reduce cancellations and enhance customer satisfaction.